Literary-Insights/blog/src/content/blog/The Essentials of Supply Chain Management_ New Business Concepts and Applications - Hokey Min.txt-1.md

 ---
-title: DEEP SUMMARY - The Essentials of Supply Chain Management_ New Business Concepts and Applications - Hokey Min
+title: The Essentials of Supply Chain Management_ New Business Concepts and Applications - Hokey Min
-slug: deep-summary-the-essentials-of-supply-chain-management_-new-business-concepts-and-applications-hokey-min
+slug: the-essentials-of-supply-chain-management_-new-business-concepts-and-applications-hokey-min
 tags:
   - book-summary
 excerpt: ""